HmzhDubh/YOLO_Detection/README.md

 # ***Requirements***
 - Python
 - YOLO from Ultralytics
-- opencv - python (4.6.0.66) recommended
+- Opencv - python (4.6.0.66) recommended
-- roboflow or other annotation tool
+- Roboflow or other annotation tool

 > [!note]
 > You can install pretrained YOLO models config and weights files from [YOLO Site](https://pjreddie.com/darknet/yolo/).